JuliaGizmos/WebIO.jl/README.md

 ## Setting up

 To use WebIO, you will need to install some Javascript based dependencies.
-This can be done on Linux and Mac by running
+This can be done on Linux and Mac by first installing [nodejs](https://nodejs.org/en/), and then running

 ```julia
 using WebIO